 National Literacy Month

-The local programs listed below pair reading students with volunteer tutors.
-These are wonderful resources if you know someone who needs help learning to read, or if you are interested in volunteering!
+The local library-based programs listed below pair adult reading students with volunteer tutors.
+These programs are great resources if you know someone who needs help learning to read, or if you are interested in volunteering!
 In addition, SJPL has extensive resources to help tutors.
 Please explore the local programs and book list below.

-Resources on Literacy and Teaching Others to Read
+Resources for Teaching Others to Read (Children and Adults)

 Literacy and the Youngest Learner by V. Susan Bennett-Armistead